lowleveldesign/debuggable-windows/readme.md

 - upload the dbghelp.dll version extracted from the Debugging Tools for Windows (it supports downloading symbols from MS servers) and configure symbols for Process Monitor and Process Explorer
 - replace Task Manager with Process Explorer
 - configure Procdump as a system debugger (AeDebug) - it will save 'MiniPlus' dumps under the `{{ dumps_path }}` folder
-- configure ZoomIt to start when system boots

 ### Process Hacker